NFL Free Agency Blog: Gabe Davis heads to Jacksonville Jaguars | TSN

 The 27-year-old inked a four-year, $53.6 million deal with the team in September of 2022.

-A native of Tennessee, Knox, a product of Ole Miss, was limited to 12 games in 2023.
+A native of Tennessee, Knox, the Ole Miss product was limited to 12 games in 2023.
 Knox finished the season with 186 yards and two touchdowns on 22 receptions

 Higgins wants out